jprante/elasticsearch-knapsack/README.md

        "fields" : [ "_parent", "_source" ]
     }'

-## Export to an archive with a given path name
+## Export to an archive with a given archive path name

-You can configure an archive path with the parameter `path`
+You can configure an archive path with the parameter `archivepath`

-    curl -XPOST 'localhost:9200/test/_export?path=/tmp/myarchive.zip'
+    curl -XPOST 'localhost:9200/test/_export?archivepath=/tmp/myarchive.zip'

-If Elasticsearch can not write to the path, an error message will appear, and no export will take place.
+If Elasticsearch can not write to the archive path, an error message will appear, and no export will take place.

+Note: Elasticsearch 2.x has a security manager enabled by default which prevents reading/writing to locations outside of Elasticsearch directories.
+Therefore, the default location for export/import is set to the `path.logs` directory.
+If you prefer to write to or read from any locations, you can disable the security manager by

+    ./bin/elasticsearch ... -Dsecurity.manager.enabled=false

+Existing archive files are not overwritten.
 You can force overwrite with the parameter `overwrite=true`

 ## Export split by byte size

 You can create multiple archive files with the parameter `bytes`

-    curl -XPOST 'localhost:9200/test/_export?path=/tmp/myindex.bulk&bytes=10m'
+    curl -XPOST 'localhost:9200/test/_export?archivepath=/tmp/myindex.bulk&bytes=10m'

 This creates `myindex.bulk`, `1.myindex.bulk`, `2.myindex.bulk` ... where all archive files are around 10 megabytes.